-- 4.1 You are encouraged to use normal business channels first for issues relating to personal work-related grievances or where normal business procedures otherwise exist, except where you believe you may suffer personal disadvantage or wish to benefit from the protections under this policy and the Act. - 4.2 To qualify for protection under the Act, disclosures within the scope of this Policy (as set out in section 3) may be made to an "eligible recipient", being: - 4.2.1 to an officer (e.g. a director) or a senior manager of an Aon Australia entity.
+- 4.1 Eligible Whistleblowers are encouraged to use normal business channels first for issues relating to personal workrelated grievances or where normal business procedures otherwise exist, except where they believe they may suffer personal disadvantage or wish to benefit from the protections under this policy and the Act. - 4.2 To qualify for protection under the Act, disclosures within the scope of this Policy (as set out in section 3) may be made to an "eligible recipient", being: - 4.2.1 to an officer (e.g. a director) or a senior manager of an Aon Australia entity.
 A "senior manager" is an individual who makes or participates in decisions which affect the whole or a substantial part of Aon Australia's business, or who has the capacity to significantly affect Aon Australia's financial standing. - 4.2.2 Eligible Recipents at the date of this policy are:

-Eligible Recipient Contact Email Business Area Jennifer Richards jennifer.richards@aon.com Aon Corporation Bill Hooper bill.hooper@aon.com Aon Corporation Raymond Van Dam raymond.vandam@aon.com Aon Corporation Kevan Johnston kevan.johnston@aon.com Aon Risk Services Alison Smith alison.smith@aon.com Aon Risk Services Lisa Henderson lisa.henderson@aon.com Aon Risk Services Simon Kennedy simon.p.kennedy@aon.com Aon Risk Services Eden Fletcher eden.fletcher@aon.com Aon Risk Services Robert De Souza robert.desouza@aon.com Aon Reinsurance John Carroll john.carroll@aon.com Aon Reinsurance

-Adam Cox adam.cox@oneunderwriting.com.au One Underwriting Jane Mackney jane.mackney@aon.com Human Resources David Tobin david.tobin@aon.com Legal and Compliance Chamila Fernando chamila.fernando@aon.com Legal and Compliance
+Eligible Recipient Contact Email Business Area Jennifer Richards jennifer.richards@aon.com Aon Corporation Raymond Van Dam raymond.vandam@aon.com Aon Corporation Kevan Johnston kevan.johnston@aon.com Aon Risk Services Alison Smith alison.smith@aon.com Aon Risk Services Lisa Henderson lisa.henderson@aon.com Aon Risk Services Simon Kennedy simon.p.kennedy@aon.com Aon Risk Services Eden Fletcher eden.fletcher@aon.com Aon Risk Services John Carroll john.carroll@aon.com Aon Reinsurance Adam Cox adam.cox@oneunderwriting.com.au One Underwriting Jane Mackney jane.mackney@aon.com Human Resources